 Appenzell Innerrhoden is one of two cantons that formed the Appenzell region in the past: the other being Appenzell Ausserrhoden.
 The historic canton was split into two in the late sixteenth century, during the Swiss Reformation, and for this reason each is sometimes referred to as a half canton.

 The canton of Appenzell Innerrhoden adjoins its twin Appenzell Ausserrhoden, and both are enclosed by the larger Swiss canton of St Gallen.
+This area of the country is known as Eastern Switzerland.
 The region’s motto “From Lake Constance to Säntis” sums up the area that is covered by Appenzellerland.

 Appenzell can be reached from Zurich by train in about 2 hours, or via a drive of around 1 hour and 10 minutes.